Home > Other Fun Stuff > Gadgets & Hacks

 Simply put, on most full suspension bikes, as the bike moves through its travel chain length changes – most often increasing.
 So as you stand on your pedals, the tension in the chain between your chainring and cassette keeps the bike’s suspension from moving smoothly.
 By detaching your chainring from your feet slightly, the chainring can rock back and forth when you are standing flat on the pedals descending through rough sections, allowing smoother suspension action.
 The same effect is there to a lesser extent when pedaling through chunky sections of trail, as well.

-Also, as you quickly hit sharp edged bumps your chain simply bounces around above and below your chainstay.
+Also, as you quickly hit sharp-edged bumps your chain simply bounces around above and below your chainstay.
 It’s the reason we modern mountain bikers all ride clutched derailleurs these days.
-But that can really only be managed on the bottom loop of chain between the derailleur & chainring.
+But that can really only be managed on the bottom loop of the chain between the derailleur & chainring.
 So Rimpact’s Chain Damper chainring will damp that movement on the top of the chain, preventing chainslap, and seriously quieting your ride.

 Rimpact Chain Damper inside direct mount mountain bike chainring, animation